Install SQL Server 2014 CTP2

-Load the SQL Server 2014 DVD or virtual disk into the drive and start the installation.
+Insert the SQL Server 2014 DVD or virtual disk into the drive and start the installation.
 If it does not start automatically, double-click SQL Server on the DVD drive.

-Select Install from the left menu.
+Select Install from the menu on the left.

-Enter the product key, if any.
-If not, choose either Evaluation (limited-time full-time) or Express as a free edition.
+Enter your product key, if you have one.
+If not, select either "Evaluation (full for a limited time only)" or "Express" as the free edition.

 If the installation rule does not fail, click Next.

-If you are installing a database engine or Business Inteligence-related features, check Installsql Server Features.
-If you want to install powerpivot features, check SQL Server PowerPivot for SharePoint.
+If you want to install the database engine or Business Inteligence-related features, check Install SQL Server Features.
+To install the PowerPivot feature, check SQL Server PowerPivot for SharePoint.

-|Database Engine Services||Check if you want to create a database on the target PC.
-You already have a database on another server, and you don't need to install only the tools to connect from the client PC.|
+|Database Engine Services||If you want to create a database on the target PC, check it.
+You do not need to have the database already on a separate server and install only the tools to connect from the client PC.|

 |SQL Server Replication||It is a mechanism for synchronizing data with two or more SQL Servers.|

-|Full-text search and semantic extraction for search||Use for advanced text searches, such as searching for long text or words or phrases.|
+|Full-text search and semantic extraction for search||Use to perform advanced text searches, such as long text or word-by-word searches.|

-|Data Quality Services||This function enhances the information value of data by removing and correcting inaccurate data, such as cleansing data, extracting duplicate data, and matching with external data.
-It is mainly used in BUSINESS Intelligence (BI).|
+|Data Quality Services||It is a function to increase the information value of data by removing and correcting inaccurate data, such as data cleansing, extraction of duplicate data, and matching with external data.
+It is mainly used in BI (Business Intelligence) related.|

-|Analysis Services||Used for multidimensional database construction, such as data analysis and cube generation.
-It's one of the BI features.|
+|Analysis Services||It is used for multidimensional database construction such as data analysis and cube generation.
+It is one of the BI features.|

-|Reporting Services - Native||Provides the ability to publish reports that you create on your TARGET PC on the Web.|
+|Reporting Services - Native||Provides the ability to publish reports created on the target PC to the Web.|

-|Reporting Services - SharePoint||Provides the ability to publish reports you create on SharePoint.|
+|Reporting Services - SharePoint||Provides the ability to publish the reports that you create on SharePoint.|

-|Reporting Services Add-in for SharePoint Products||Contains components for running reporting service in SharePoint.|
+|Reporting Services add-ins for SharePoint Products||Contains components for running Reporting Service within SharePoint.|

 |Client Tool Connections||Contains components for communication between the client and the server.|

-|Integration Services||It is a service that can perform various workflows such as data migration and data conversion from other databases.|
+|Integration Services||It is a service that can execute various workflows such as data migration and data conversion from other databases.|

-|Compatibility with previous versions of client tools||Contains SQL Distributed Management Objects (SQL-DMO), Decision Support Objects (DSO), and Data Transformation Services (DTS).|
+|Compatibility with older versions of client tools||Includes SQL Distributed Management Objects (SQL-DMO), Decision Support Objects (DSOs), and Data Transformation Services (DTS).|

-|Client Tools SDK||Includes a software development kit that contains resources for programmers.|
+|Client Tools SDK||Includes a software development kit with resources for programmers.|

-|Document components||The components that manage sql server documents are installed.|
+|Document Components||The components that manage SQL Server documentation are installed.|

-|Administration Tools – Basics||The ability to manage sql server features with tools.
-Includes basic functions such as working with the database engine. @SQL Server Management Studio|
+|Administrative Tools – Basics||A feature for managing SQL Server features with tools.
+It includes basic functions such as working with the database engine.
+(SQL Server Management Studio)|

-|Distributed Playback Controller||Contains a distributed playback controller that controls the actions of the distributed playback client.|
+|Distributed playback controller||Contains a Distributed Replay controller that governs the actions of the Distributed Replay client.|

-|Distributed Replay Client||Contains distributed replay clients.
-Multiple distributed replay clients work together to simulate workloads for instances of SQL Server.|
+|Distributed Replay Client||Includes distributed replay clients.
+Multiple Distributed Replay clients work together to simulate workloads for instances of SQL Server.|

-|SQL Client Connection SDK||Contains the SQL Server Native Client (ODBC/OLE DB) SDK for database application development.|
+|SQL Client Connectivity SDK||Includes the SQL Server Native Client (ODBC/OLE DB) SDK for database application development.|

-|Master Data Services||It is a mechanism for integrating data from heterogeneous systems in an organization into a single master data source.|
+|Master Data Services||A mechanism for consolidating data from heterogeneous systems in an organization into a single master data source.|

 The service account sets up an account to start each service.

-Mainly specify a combination of the following distinctions:DistinctionsContents of
+It is mainly a combination of the following distinctions:DistinctionsContents of

-|CI Insensitive Case||Case-insensitive.
-It is not case-sensitive.
+|CI (Case Insensitive)||Not case-sensitive.
+It is also not case-sensitive to the full-width alphabet.
 Example: "A" and "a" are the same|

 |CS (Case Sensitive)||Case-sensitive.
-Case sensitivity is also sensitive to the case of the full-width alphabet.
-CI reverse.|
+It is also case-sensitive to the full-width alphabet.
+The reverse of CI.|

-|Accent||Do not distinguish between accents, turbidity, or pop sounds.
-It does not distinguish between half-width kana.
-Examples: "Ha", "Ba", and "Pa" are the same|
+|AI (Accent Insensitive)||Do not distinguish between accents, turbidities, and plosives.
+It also does not distinguish between half-width kana turbidity and plosives.
+Example: "Ha", "Ba", "Pa" are the same|

-|KS (Kana Sensitive)||They distinguish between hiragana and katakana They distinguish even half-width Example: Distinguish between "ha" and "ha"|
+|KS (Kana Sensitive)||Distinguish between hiragana and katakana.
+Distinguish even in half-width.
+Example: Distinguish between "ha" and "ha"|

-|WS (Width Sensitive)||Distinguish the width of the character.
+|WS (Width Sensitive)||Distinguish character widths.
 Distinguish between full-width and half-width.
 Example: Distinguish between "a" and "a"|

 |BIN (Binary)||Compare in binary.
 Distinguish everything.|